RY997/Thesis/thesis.typ

 ]

 - NFR1 Functionality: The changes made by the LLM to the exercise will be accurate and relevant to the user’s input and the context of the exercise.
-2. NFR: Usability: The chat window will be minimizable and resizeable with a single click or drag, respectively.
+- NFR2 Usability: The chat window will be minimizable and resizeable with a single click or drag respectively.
-3. NFR: Usability: The chat window will be clearly labeled and identifiable as a chat window.
+- NFR3 Usability: The chat window will be clearly labeled and identifiable as a chat window.
-4. NFR: Performance: The chat window will be responsive to the user’s input, with the LLM’s response to the user being displayed within 5 seconds of the user sending a message, and the progress of a plan execution being displayed to the user no more than 2 seconds after the plan’s execution has progressed.
-5. NFR: Supportability: The system will be LLM-agnostic, supporting any LLM that is capable of communicating with the system via the chat window.
+- NFR4 Supportability: The system will be LLM-agnostic, supporting any LLM that is capable of communicating with the system via the chat window.
-6. NFR: Supportability: The system will be configurable, allowing the user to specify the LLM that the system will communicate with.
+- NFR5 Supportability: The system will be configurable, allowing the user to specify the LLM that the system will communicate with.
-7. NFR: Reliability: The system will be able to handle any input from the user, including invalid input, without crashing.
+- NFR6 Reliability: The system will be able to handle any input from the user, including invalid input, without crashing.
-8. NFR: Reliability: The system will be able to handle any response from the LLM, including invalid responses, without crashing.
+- NFR7 Reliability: The system will be able to handle any response from the LLM, including invalid responses, without crashing.
-9. NFR: Usability: The system will display accurate error messages to the user in the case of exceptional behavior, such as invalid input or invalid responses from the LLM.
+- NFR8 Usability: The system will display accurate error messages to the user in the case of exceptional behavior, such as invalid input or invalid responses from the LLM.

 == System Models
 #rect(